Destinetheanalyst/Bike-Commute-Project/README.md

 ### Data Analysis
 ---

-Include some functions used to analyze
+This include some functions used to analyze
 ```Excel
 =TRIM(F2:F1001)